lewis-prescott-cruk/cypress-interview-exercise/Python/README.md

 palindrome substring.
 We've got a little skeleton with some tests; let's have a look."

+* open the editor
 * show the source code; `examples/__init__.py`
 * run the tests: `make`

-* Hand over the keyboard: "GO!"
+* Hand them the keyboard: "GO!"

 ### The exercise